TimeStorm Communications grew out of a prickly situation known as the Great Recession.

 I got laid off and started receiving writing awards!

 Although there was a recession going on, I realized there was still a need for people who can produce solid web content.
-I created this firm to meet this need and help business get their messages out there to customers looking for their specific products and services.
+I created this firm to do just this.
+I help business reach customers looking for their specific products and services by emphasizing the features that make them stand out from the crowd.

 Today’s Web Content Needs More Than Great Writing

-The funny thing is, the content you have on your website and in your blogs and articles may be well-written, but not terribly effective.
+The content you have on your website and in your blogs and articles may be well-written, but not terribly effective.
 That’s because it hasn’t been optimized to get attention from your target audience.

 I’m talking about SEO, which makes web content more effective.
 People who say they specialize in SEO may not even be writers, but they know how to customize good writing to maximize its impact.
 I’m one of those who can do both for you: I can write, and I can optimize.